QuckQuack/FreeBSD-Unix-aeacus-variant/README.md

 # FreeBSD Port of Aeacus

-Due to...................... current events, I have decided to create a version of Aeacus for FreeBSD/Unix.
+Due to let’s say current events, I have decided to create a version of Aeacus for FreeBSD/Unix.

 I do not claim, nor intend to imply, that I created the Aeacus project, I was not involved in its creation in any way.